Crossways Federation Governing Body

 - the Deputy Head Teachers are invited to all meetings.

 Once in place each governor plays a full and equal part in the running and management of the school.
 Nobody is there to represent their particular group.
 Most are educational amateurs but bring experience from home and work.
 Each governor serves a term of four years.
-There are often vacancies; any anyone interesting in taking on this challenging but interesting and rewarding role should contact the Chair or Clerk via the school office.
+We often welcome new members to add to the diversity, skills and experience of the governing body.
+If you would like to take on this challenging but interesting and rewarding role, please contact the Chair or Clerk via the school office.

 When compared to a business we are the board of directors with the Head Teacher being the Managing Director.
 The Governing Body has the final accountability to the Secretary of State for Education for the running of the school.
 We set, agree and oversee budgets; appoint the Head Teacher and Deputy Head Teachers; monitor the implementation of changes in the law; ensure the national curriculum is being taught, with all pupils having equal access; and help formulate the vision and aims.
 All this whilst ensuring that the ethos of the schools is supported.
 We are fortunate to be able to delegate many responsibilities to the Head Teacher.